Igraziella/Frontend-mentor_challenges/README.md

 ### Continued development

 I'm still trying to get familiar with attributes of elements in html & css.
-I realised that some elements do not take certain attributes. for example, the img element cannot have a colour attribute, but can take a width attribute.
+I realised that some elements do not take certain attributes. for example, the img element cannot have a colour attribute, but can take a width and height attribute.
 It's going to take some getting used to but i'll keep practicing.

 ### Useful resources